Computer Science

 <disk-device> can be something like /dev/sda1 or using UUID format UUID=<disk-uuid>.

-If it’s not root partition, you can put it in /etc/crypttab so it will be used after root partition is mounted.
+If it’s not the root partition, you can put it in /etc/crypttab so it will be used after the root partition is mounted.

 Once making sure mkinitcpio is installed, we need to configure the hooks to make it read crypttab to decrypt the disks.
 We also need to make sure we are using systemd init instead of busybox init.